elixirland/xlp-book-club-API/README.md

 # Book Club
 This is an Elixirland exercise.
-Read an introduction to Elixirland here: https://github.com/elixirland.
+Read an introduction to Elixirland at https://github.com/elixirland.

 ## Status
 Exercise: ***Not Reviewed***<br>